-You can use our mortgage finder tool to view our current rates.
+You can use our Mortgage Calculator to view our current rates and compare our mortgages.
 By providing your property value and mortgage amount we can show you the deals that match.

 We currently only offer fixed rate mortgages.
 Variable rate mortgages, which include tracker mortgages are not available.

 A buy-to-let mortgage is a loan you can take out to buy an investment property that you or your family won’t live in and that you intend to rent out to tenants.
 We call this business buy-to-let.

 No, these products are not available to first time buyers.
 Taking out a mortgage is one of the many risks of investing in buy-to-let properties.
 So before you enter the market you should be an experienced house buyer and have fully researched investment properties.